 How to wash your clothes safely

+This article was produced by CNN Style's editorial team in partnership with Fashion Revolution, an international non-profit campaigning for a clean, safe, fair, transparent and accountable fashion industry.

 The way we care for our garments makes a huge difference in both their longevity and their impact on the environment.
-Factors like overwashing, tumble-drying and choosing the wrong temperature setting can lead to shrinkage and discoloration, as well as excessive water and energy consumption.
+Factors like overwashing, tumble drying and choosing the wrong temperature setting can lead to shrinkage and discoloration, as well as excessive water and energy consumption.
 Meanwhile, washing synthetic fabrics by machine or by hand sheds plastic microfibers, which travel from your home into our waterways.

-It's unrealistic to suggest simply giving up laundry altogether, but there are ways to minimize harm, including switching to detergents that won't damage the environment, including Seventh Generation, Method, and Bio-D Laundry Liquid.
+It's unrealistic to suggest simply giving up laundry altogether, but there are ways to minimize harm, including switching to detergents that won't damage the environment, such as Seventh Generation, Method, and Bio-D Laundry Liquid.

 Here's a rundown on the most eco-friendly ways to treat the clothes in your closet and extend their lifespan.